 By 2030, Kairos Power aims to demonstrate electricity production from a full-scale, 140-MWe fluoride salt–cooled high-temperature reactor, the KP-X. In service of that goal, Kairos plans to demonstrate Hermes, a scaled-down 35-MWth nonpower reactor, in Oak Ridge, Tenn.

 Hermes is being built to “prove our ability to deliver affordable nuclear heat,” said Mike Laufer, Kairos Power chief executive officer and cofounder, as he explained Kairos’s plans to the local community during a September 28 webinar now available to view on demand.
 Laufer took questions, and Kairos took the opportunity to introduce a virtual open house that visitors can tour to view videos and interactive features and even submit comments.

 The welcome mat: Local elected officials representing Oak Ridge and its environs offered a warm welcome to kick off the webinar.
-Kathy McCarthy, director of Oak Ridge National Laboratory, spoke about a partnership between Kairos and ORNL, which she said is attracting new talent to the lab.
+Kathy McCarthy, associate laboratory director for fusion and fission energy and science at Oak Ridge National Laboratory, spoke about a partnership between Kairos and ORNL, which she said is attracting new talent to the lab.

 ORNL hosted the Molten Salt Reactor Experiment, which went critical in 1965, and Kairos is leveraging ORNL’s expertise in molten salt.
 “ORNL considers Kairos an important partner,” McCarthy said, adding that “They can keep to schedule.”